lodik/oapimerge/README.md

-# Oapmerge
+# Oapimerge

-Simple cli for merging multiple open api schemas into one.
+Simple command line utility for merging multiple open api schemas into one.

 # Usage